ecstrim/kql-queries/README.md

-# kql-queries
+# KQL Queries
-A collection of KQL queries
+A collection of KQL queries.